usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

 Competition Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The interface used in this tutorial is shown in :numref:`competitioninterface-tutorial3`.
+The competition interface used in this tutorial is shown in :numref:`competitioninterface-tutorial3`.

 .. code-block:: python
-    :caption: Interface for tutorial 3
+    :caption: Competition interface for tutorial 3
     :name: competitioninterface-tutorial3

     import rclpy